Redwood National Park Retreats

 In August, we returned to tend the Yurok Loop on the Coastal Trail with the trail crew — brushing back growth, clearing sight-lines, making space for visitors and locals to enjoy the space.
 Same heartbeat: slow hiking, creek time, campfire circles, gratitude for the people who keep this place welcoming.

 We’re already dreaming into 2026: more time with water, more hands-on stewardship, more ways to weave reflection and reconnection so the learning lands in the body.
-If you’d like to join us in the redwoods, add your name to the waitlist and we’ll meet you under the canopy when dates are live.
+If you’d like to join us in the redwoods, RSVP for our Open House on November 12 and we’ll meet you under the canopy when registration opens!

 What happens when we let the redwoods set the pace?